kubernetes/kops/docs/development/how_it_works.md

 ## 2) Storage

 We have an abstracted way of interacting with our storage, called the `clientset`.
-This is an ambiguous way of interacting with remote storage for `kops`.
+This is an abstract way of interacting with remote storage for `kops`.
 This is commonly referred to as the `kops` **STATE STORE**.

 We can access it through the `util.Factory` struct as in :